Macquarie Island: Flora and fauna

 The island has five principal vegetation formations: grassland, herbfield, fen, bog and feldmark.
 Bog communities include 'featherbed', a deep and spongy peat bog vegetated by grasses and low herbs, with patches of free water.
 Endemic flora include the cushion plant Azorella macquariensis, the grass Puccinellia macquariensis, and two orchids – Nematoceras dienemum and Nematoceras sulcatum.

 Mammals found on the island include subantarctic fur seals, Antarctic fur seals, New Zealand fur seals and southern elephant seals – over 80,000 individuals of this species.
 Diversities and distributions of cetaceans are less known; southern right whales and orcas are more common followed by other migratory baleen and toothed whales, especially sperm and beaked whales, which prefer deep waters.
-So-called "Upland Seals" once found on Antipodes Islands and Macquarie Island have been claimed by some researchers as a distinct subspecies of fur seals with thicker furs, although it is unclear whether these seals were genetically distinct.
+So-called "upland seals" once found on Antipodes Islands and Macquarie Island have been claimed by some researchers as a distinct subspecies of fur seals with thicker furs, although it is unclear whether these seals were genetically distinct.

 Royal penguins and Macquarie shags are endemic breeders, while king penguins, southern rockhopper penguins and gentoo penguins also breed here in large numbers.
 The island has been identified by BirdLife International as an Important Bird Area because it supports about 3.5 million breeding seabirds of 13 species.

-Ecological balance
+Human interaction

+Protected area

+The Tasmanian Government declared Macquarie Island as a wildlife sanctuary in 1933.
+The status was changed to a conservation area in 1971, and then in 1972 it was re-designated as a state reserve known as the Macquarie Island Wildlife Reserve.
+In 1977 the island was declared a Biosphere Reserve under the UNESCO Man and the Biosphere Programme, and it was also listed on the Australia Register of the National Estate.
+In 1978, the area of the state reserve was extended to the mean low-water mark including the offshore islets, and it was formally named as the Macquarie Island Nature Reserve.
+Access to the reserve was restricted from 1979 onwards, requiring a permit for all those seeking access to the reserve.

+In December 1997, Macquarie Island was listed as UNESCO World Heritage Site, including the reserve and the surrounding waters out to 12 nautical miles.
+The Macquarie Island Marine Park was established in 1999, and in 2000, the Macquarie Island Nature Reserve was extended in 2000 to include the area out to 3 nautical miles from the island and outlying islets.

+Ecotourism cruise vessels visit the island, but the number of visitors has been limited to 2,000 per annum.